Deducteam/lambdapi/docs/module.rst

 =============

 Lambdapi has a (very) light module system based on file paths.
-It allows us to split our developments into several files, and even several folders.
+It allows us to split our developments across files, and even across folders.
 The main thing to know is that a file holds a single module, and accessing this module in other files requires using its *full* module path.